mongodb/docs/source/includes/api/list-tables/hosts/response.rst

    * - groupId
      - string
-     - Unique identifier of the :term:`group` that owns this host.
+     - Unique identifier of the :opsmgr:`group </reference/glossary/#term-group>` that owns this host.

    * - hasStartupWarnings
      - boolean